hopsoft/turbo_boost-commands/README.md

 ## Todos

 - [ ] Add tests for lifecycle events
+- [ ] Add tests for select elements
+- [ ] Add tests for checkbox elements
 - [ ] Add tests for all variants of frame targeting

 #### Helpful Context